An alarming sight for many first time owners, a bearded dragon black beard can often incite worry and concern!

 I mean let’s face it… the scales on your beardie’s neck and chin turning pitch black doesn’t exactly seem like a happy or friendly bodily reaction, right?

-Naturally, you’ll want to know why exactly your bearded dragon goes from perfectly normal to black bearding in a matter of seconds.
+Naturally, you’ll want to know why exactly your buddy goes from perfectly normal to a black bearded dragon in a matter of seconds.